ale-candia/tinyics/docs/tutorial.md

     OUTPUT_VALVE_ON = False
 ```

-We can update this value from the `WaterTank` class according to wether there is or not water in the tank at one particular moment.
+We can update this value from the `WaterTank` class according to whether there is or not water in the tank at one particular moment.

 ```python
 #file -> water_tank.py